Skip to main content

 You can encrypt a client secret in a 3-tier setup, where IAM is used in the Universal GUI.
 See Encrypt a secret for more information.

-6. If necessary, navigate to tabs Allowed login redirects and Allowed logout redirects to add one or more URI redirects for logging in or out.
+7. If necessary, go to the tabs Allowed login redirects and Allowed logout redirects to add one or more URI redirects for logging in or out.
+These are whitelists of URLs to which the client can redirect after the access token request.

-7. If consent is required, navigate to tab Default resource translation, and add translations for each supported language for:
+8. If consent is required, go to tab Default resource translation, and add translations for each supported language for:

 • Profile consent - Does the user allow the client application access to their required personal information?